Website United Nations Development Programme

 Required Skills and Experience

-- Master’s or Bachelor’s degree in Governance, Public Administration, Rural Development, project management, development studies, or another relevant subject.
+- Master’s degree or Bachelor’s degree in planning, development economics, or another relevant subject

-- Master’s with no experience or Bachelor’s with two years Relevant experience in development and governance and relative fields.
+- Master’s with two years or Bachelor’s with four years of experience in managing and implementing projects

 - Knowledge and understanding of local level planning and infrastructure development

-Prior experience of working with provincial and local government primarily on local infrastructure development
+- Prior experience working with provincial and local government primarily on local infrastructure development

 - Understanding of UNDP rules and procedures or experience of completing UN assignments would be an asset